tincotema/mcstas-python-wrapper/README.md

 	optional arguments:
-	  -h, --help            show this help message and exit -p PYTHON_FILE, --python_file PYTHON_FILE
+	  -h, --help            show this help message and exit -V, --verbose         expanded output, contains stdout and stderr of all executed programs.
+	  -R, --recompile       will force a recopile of the instrument regardless if changes were made.
+	  -p PYTHON_FILE, --python_file PYTHON_FILE
 	                        path (absolute or not) to the python file containing mcvariables and analyse functions -d RESULT_DIR, --result-dir RESULT_DIR